Harold Falkner: Dippenhall

-The Falkners had a large land ownership in this small village just a mile or so to the West of Farnham.
+The Falkners had a large land ownership in the hamlet of Dippenhall just a mile or so to the West of Farnham.
 It was here that he realised some of his most interesting works as he built throughout his career a dozen or so important houses, using a variety of refurbishments, extensions and recycled old buildings as havens for the vernacular architecture of West Surrey.